oceanprotocol-archive/dev-ocean/doc/sla.md

 **2. Setup Phase**

-In the setup phase, the consumer sign the service level agreement provided by the marketplace, then the marketplace will invoke the `setupAgreement` on-chain by providing
+In the setup phase, the consumer signs the service level agreement provided by the marketplace, then the marketplace will invoke the `setupAgreement` on-chain by providing

 - set of controller contracts